mjordan/islandora_workbench_docs/docs/check.md

 Once you have used `--check` to detect all of the problems with your CSV data, committing it to Islandora will work very reliably.

-Also, it is good practice to check your log after each time you run Islandora Workbench, since it may contain information that is not printed to the console.
+Also, it is good practice to check your log after each time you run Islandora Workbench, since it may contain information that is not printed to the console.`

+## Prompting the user to run --check

+As decribed [elsewhere](https://mjordan.github.io/islandora_workbench_docs/prompts/), you can configure Workbench to prompt the user to remind them to run `--check`.
+To do so, include `remind_user_to_run_check: true` in your config file.
+If this setting is present, the user will be prompted "Have you run --check? (y/n)".
+Responding "y" resumes normal operation, "n" (or any other response) causes Workbench to exit.
+Note that this setting does not force the user to run `--check`, it merely ask them if they have run it.

+## Requiring --check

+You can require a successful `--check` to have to have been run by including `check_lock_file_path` with the name (or path) of a file as its value, for example `check_lock_file_path: checklock.txt`.
+If this setting is present in your config file, and it has a file name or path as its value, when Workbench is run without `--check` using the same configuration file, it will look for the "lock" file.
+It compares the data in this lock file with an expected value, and if they are the same, Workbench executes normally.
+If they differ, Workbench logs this difference and exits.

+If `--check` has detected any errors, Workbench will not execute.

+This can be useful if you want to *force* the user to run check, or if you are running Workbench in a scheduled or scripted environment and you want to only execute Workbench if `--check` has been successful.